Stocks fall again on Wall Street as wild swings continue

 On the supply side, the worst-case scenario has companies with less things to sell as factories shut down and arenas dim the lights because workers are out on quarantine.
 On the demand side, companies see fewer customers because people are huddling at home instead of taking trips or going to restaurants.

 That’s why many analysts say markets will continue to swing sharply until the number of new infections stops accelerating.
 In the United States, the number of cases has topped 1,000.
+Worldwide, more than 119,000 people have been infected, and over 4,200 have died.

-While investors wait for health experts to corral the virus, they’re hoping big, coordinated moves by central banks and governments around the world can prop up the economy in the interim.
+Neither lower interest rates nor stimulus plans by governments will stop this crisis and worries about its effect on the economy.
+Only the containment of the virus can do that.
+But they can provide support to the economy in the meantime, and investors fear things would be much worse without them.

-The Bank of England’s emergency rate cut follows an earlier one by the Federal Reserve, and economists expect the European Central Bank to be the next to act.
+The Bank of England’s emergency rate cut on Wednesday follows an earlier one by the Federal Reserve, and economists expect the European Central Bank to be the next to act.
 It has a meeting Thursday on monetary policy.

 Italy’s government announced $28 billion in financial support for health care, the labor market and families and businesses that face a cash crunch due to the country’s nationwide lock down on travel.